 The Great Hall contains the throne room of the king.
 The Iron Throne sits on a raised iron dais with high and narrow steps.
 A long carpet stretches from the throne to the Great Hall's great oak-and-bronze doors.
 The cavernous Great Hall can feast a thousand people.
 The second-largest chamber in Westeros after Harrenhal, more than a thousand maidens and their family members and servants overcrowded it during the Maiden's Day Cattle Show.
 The hall is oriented north to south, with high, narrow windows on the eastern and western walls.
 Skulls of the Targaryen dragons once adorned the walls, but King Robert I Baratheon had them moved to a cellar and replaced with hunting tapestries at the beginning of his reign.
 Small council sessions are sometimes held in the throne room.

-Maegor's Holdfast is a massive square fortress inside the heart of the Red Keep behind walls twelve feet thick and a dry moat lined with iron spikes.
-It is a castle-within-a-castle.
-The royal apartments are in Maegor's Holdfast.
-The king's bedchamber has twin hearths.
+Maegor's Holdfast is a massive square fortress inside the heart of the Red Keep.
+The castle-within-a-castle is situated behind walls twelve feet thick and a dry moat lined with iron spikes.
+Maegor's Holdfast includes the royal apartments, and the king's bedchamber contains a canopied bed and twin hearths.